 Did they choose to walk or cycle past the historic town hall or central library or the inspiring statue of Emmeline Pankhurst or the emotive Peterloo Memorial?

-Of course those arriving by car may have arrived right at the conference door.
+And of course those arriving by car arrived right at the conference door.
 Interestingly we found them to be embarrassed about their choice of transport.

 Good wayfinding has a role in encouraging people to walk by showing options which make a walk more interesting or more manageable as well as more productive.